-If the Permittee has not completed the pre-construction surveys required under this permit and commenced construction of the project within two years of the issuance of this permit, the Permittee must advise the Commission of the reason construction has not commenced.
+If the Permittee has not completed the pre-construction surveys required under this permit and commenced construction of the project within four two years of the issuance of the September 23, 2021 [Date of issuance of new site permit] site permit, the Permittee must advise the Commission of the reason construction has not commenced.
 In such event, the Commission shall make a determination as to whether this permit should be amended or revoked.
 No revocation of this permit may be undertaken except in accordance with applicable statutes and rules, including Minn.
 R. 7854.1300.